 In North Dakota, we’re making it easier for kids to develop healthy habits.

-Over 120 schools serving over 42,400 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+Nearly 100 schools serving over 36,700 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.

-We’ve also made it easier for more than 190 youth in out-of school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.
+We’ve also made it easier for nearly 500 youth in 5 out-of school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.